nh-777/chaostoolkit-tutorials/01-chaostoolkit-getting-started/simple-experiment/finish.md

 Great work again!
-You have now seen how to create a simple Chaos Experiment that can be executed using the [Chaos Toolkit](http://chaostoolkit.org/).
+You have now seen how to create, execute and learn from a simple Chaos Experiment that can be executed using the [Chaos Toolkit](http://chaostoolkit.org/).

 You've also seen the output from running your experiment and learnt how to